-Lead author Simon Driver from the University of St Andrews says, "For nearly 2 decades we've argued about whether the light that we see from distant galaxies tells the whole story or not.
+Lead author Dr Simon Driver from the University of St Andrews said, "For nearly two decades we've argued about whether the light that we see from distant galaxies tells the whole story or not.
 It doesn't; in fact only half the energy produced by stars actually reaches our telescopes directly, the rest is blocked by dust grains."

-While astronomers have known for some time that the universe contains small grains of dust, they had not realized the extent to which this is restricting the amount of light that we can see.
+While astronomers have known for some time that the Universe contains small grains of dust, they had not realised the extent to which this is restricting the amount of light that we can see.
 The dust absorbs starlight and re-emits it, making it glow.
 They knew that existing models were flawed, because the energy output from glowing dust appeared to be greater than the total energy produced by the stars!

-Driver says, "You can't get more energy out than you put in so we knew something was very wrong.
-Even so, the scale of the dust problem has come as a shock appears that galaxies generate twice as much starlight as previously thought."
+Dr Driver said, "You can't get more energy out than you put in so we knew something was very wrong.
+Even so, the scale of the dust problem has come as a shock - it appears that galaxies generate twice as much starlight as previously thought.'

-The team combined an innovative new model of the dust distribution in galaxies developed by Cristina Popescu of the University of Central Lancashire and Richard Tuffs of the Max Plank Institute for Nuclear Physics, with data from the Millennium Galaxy Catalogue, a state-of-the-art high resolution catalogue of 10,000 galaxies assembled by Driver and his team using the Isaac Newton Telescope on La Palma among others.
+The team combined an innovative new model of the dust distribution in galaxies developed by Dr Cristina Popescu of the University of Central Lancashire and Prof Richard Tuffs of the Max Plank Institute for Nuclear Physics, with data from the Millennium Galaxy Catalogue, a state-of-the-art high resolution catalogue of 10,000 galaxies assembled by Driver and his team using the Isaac Newton Telescope on La Palma among others.